-Online Teaching Workshops schedule
+Online Teaching Discussions & Workshops

 Creating a Workable Course Layout: Course layout and design are crucial to blended, hybrid and online courses.
 Without a meaningful structure, students are unable to find where things are located; additionally, they may have difficulties navigating the collaboration tools needed to build effective online community.
 In this workshop we discuss some issues to consider and some strategies for organizing your course in a manner that makes sense for your subject matter.